tucnak/store/README.md

 # Store
 >Store is a dead simple configuration manager for Go applications.

+NOTE:
+This fork is maintained by `karanveersp` and includes a bugfix, some extra comments, and a new public function to get the config directory path.
+This is an updated version of the library made available at [github.com/tucnak/store](https://github.com/tucnak/store).
+If and when my pull request is merged into the original repo, it is recommended you use that instead of my fork.

 [![GoDoc](https://godoc.org/github.com/karanveersp/store?status.svg)](https://godoc.org/github.com/karanveersp/store)

 I didn't like existing configuration management solutions like [globalconf](https://github.com/rakyll/globalconf), [tachyon](https://github.com/vektra/tachyon) or [viper](https://github.com/spf13/viper).
 First two just don't feel right and viper, imo, a little overcomplicated—definitely offering too much for small things.
 Store supports either JSON, TOML or YAML out-of-the-box and lets you register practically any other configuration format.
 It persists all of your configurations in either $XDG_CONFIG_HOME or $HOME on Linux and in %APPDATA%